zr87/bme280-thingspeak/readme.md

-# Bosch BME280
+# Bosch BME280 Thingspeak API

-Simple python job script to send sensor data to Thingspeak api.
+Simple script to send sensor data humidity, tempreature and air pressure to Thingspeak.
-Written to run on a Raspberry Pi Zero
+Written and tested on a Raspberry Pi Zero.

 ### Get started